dnvt/dnvt-folio/src/routes/writings/Grid/On-the-8px-grid.md

-# Personal take on the 8px Grid systems – Or how to make the Hard grid method as easy to implement as the Soft grid method?
+# Personal take on the 8px Grid systems – Or how to make the Hard grid method as easy to implement as the Soft grid method? <!-- omit in toc -->

-## Why 8px grid?
+## Why 8px grid? <!-- omit in toc -->

 Why is it becoming a rule to build a website and design system based on an 8px grid system?